-The Dispute Resolution Track requires a minimum of 17 credits including core courses, a capstone seminar, an experiential requirement (clinic, externship, or extensive work experience), and a substantial writing requirement.
+The Dispute Resolution Track requires a minimum of 17 credits including core courses, a capstone seminar, an experiential requirement, and a substantial writing requirement.

-In addition to the course requirements, students on the Dispute Resolution Track must complete an experiential requirement (minimum 4 credits), which may be satisfied by one of four clinics or an ADR or other approved externship.
-Students may complete the experiential component during their second or third years.
-In the discretion of the Faculty Director, the experiential requirement can also be satisfied by extensive work experience in conflict resolution.
+In addition to the course requirements, students on the Dispute Resolution Track must complete an experiential requirement (minimum 4 credits), which may be satisfied by a qualifying clinic or an ADR or other pre-approved externship.
+Students may complete the experiential component anytime after their first year of law school.
+In the discretion of the Faculty Director, the experiential requirement can also be satisfied by satisfied by extensive work experience in conflict resolution.

-Currently, students have the option of four different clinics that qualify for the Dispute Resolution Track (another agricultural mediation course is under development):
+Currently, students have the option of four different clinics that qualify for the Dispute Resolution Track:

 The experiential requirement may also be satisfied through an ADR externship or other approved externship in which the student gains extensive conflict resolution experience.